thiswillbeyourgithub/karakeep_python_api/README.md

 # Create a new bookmark from a link (body provided as JSON string)
 python -m karakeep_python_api create-a-new-bookmark --data '{"type": "link", "url": "https://example.com"}'

+# Get all tags and ensure ASCII output (e.g., for compatibility with systems that don't handle Unicode well)
+python -m karakeep_python_api --ascii get-all-tags

 # Dump the raw OpenAPI spec used by the client
 python -m karakeep_python_api --dump-openapi-specification